 There is a way of enforcing this.
 Activate the new option Resource requires approval for all project assignments in the Edit Resource view.
 Repeat this step for all resources requiring this type of capacity monitoring.

-If you activate this option, the project manager receives an alert whenever a resource assignment is insufficient (see Figure 12).
+If you activate this option, the project manager receives an alert whenever a resource assignment is insufficient (see figure below).

 Including Operations for Complete Capacity Planning